 Can I get credit for Prior Learning/Experience?

 Students who have experience inside and outside the traditional classroom, in volunteer and work settings, are eligible to receive credit for their learning.
 Credit for Prior Learning is processed after students have been accepted to the program.
 A valid student number is required.
 Visit the Prior Learning Assessment & Recognition website (opens new window) for more information.

-Two placements working with children with exceptionalities and their families are required.
-The following requirements must be met in order to graduate:
+Two placements working with children with exceptionalities and their families are required in order to graduate.

 Students who are not currently employed somewhere suitable to complete practicums can make arrangements for placements to occur in 5-day blocks, a few days a week, or over half days.

 Students with occasional or full-time work experience in childcare can apply for PLAR.
 Recognition will require letters of confirmation and reference, course assignments, supervisor evaluation, and proof of employment.
 Contact the Prior Learning Assessment & Recognition (opens new window) office for details.